trickstercache/trickster/docs/health.md

 ## Other Ways to Monitor Health

 In addition to the out-of-the-box health checks to determine up-or-down status, you may want to setup alarms and thresholds based on the metrics instrumented by Trickster.
 See [metrics.md](metrics.md) for collecting performance metrics about Trickster.

-## Config Endpoint

-Trickster also provides a `/trickster/config` endpoint, that returns the toml output of the currently-running Trickster configuration.
-The TOML-formatted configuration will include all defaults populated, overlaid with any configuration file settings, command-line arguments and or applicable environment variables.
-The path to the Config endpoint is configurable, see the configuration documentation for more information.